-Vero True Social is a new social network to share pictures and other medias.
+Vero True Social is a social network to share pictures and other media.
 Find out if it’s worth trying it and how it works.

-If you often use social networks, in recent weeks you will have noticed that many influencers and regular users have posted photos about a new social network called Vero True Social.
-Just to be precise True is not a new social network.
-It was created in 2015 that in the real world is not long ago but on the Internet it is quite some time.
+If you often use social media, you might have noticed that many influencers and regular users have posted pictures about a social network called Vero True Social.
+Just to be clear, Vero is not a new social network.
+It was created in 2015 and, while in the real world that is not long ago, on the Internet it is quite some time.
 So what happened?
 Why did Vero go viral?

 There are probably several reasons.
 I think that one of them is a very aggressive marketing campaign.
-It is not by chance that many influencers have posted about Vero all at the same time, especially given the fact that it has been around for quite sometime.
-This encouraged a lot of people to download the app, tagging their pictures on Instagram with #vero and #verosocial causing even more people to join it.
+It’s not a coincidence that many influencers have started posting about Vero all at the same time, especially given the fact that it has been around for quite some time.
+This encouraged a lot of people to download the app, tag their pictures on Instagram with #vero and #verosocial encouraging even more people to join it.

 Vero was founded by the Lebanese billionaire Ayman Harir whose assets have been estimated at $ 1.3 billion by the magazine Forbes